MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/redirect-users-computers-containers.md

 ---
 # Redirect the users and computers containers in Active Directory domains

-You can use the redirusr and redircmp utilities to redirect the user, computer, and group accounts that are created by earlier-version APIs.
-So they are put in admin-specified organizational unit containers.
+You can use redirusr and redircmp to redirect user, computer, and group accounts that are created by earlier-version APIs.
+So they are put in admin-specified organizational unit (OU) containers.

 _Original product version:_ &nbsp; Windows Server 2016, Windows Server 2012 R2
 _Original KB number:_ &nbsp; 324949

 ## Summary

-In a default installation of an Active Directory domain, user, computer, and group accounts are put in CN=objectclass containers instead of a more desirable organizational unit (OU) class container.
+In a default installation of an Active Directory domain, user, computer, and group accounts are put in CN=objectclass containers instead of a more desirable OU class container.
 Similarly, the accounts that were created by using earlier-version APIs are put in the CN=Users and CN=computers containers.

 > [!IMPORTANT]
 > Some applications require specific security principals to be located in default containers like CN=Users or CN=Computers.
 Verify that your applications have such dependencies before you move them out of the CN=users and CN=computes containers.